HomeWalkingWhere to stayGetting hereGetting aroundEventsTourist infoFood & DrinkThings to doNews

 Do note that tea shops can close quite early.
 If you are in a group and want tea and cakes after 4pm it's worth ringing to check they'll stay open for you.
 Fish and chip shop opening times can also take visitors by surprise; they all close between 7pm and 8pm.

-Listed below are a number of establishments supporting the Walkers are Welcome scheme.
+Listed below are a number of establishments that welcome walkers.

 Tea, Coffee and Snacks